 9. Equipment depreciation

-Over the course of a year, your equipment will depreciate in value, even if you don't use it.
-These expensive pieces of machinery can help you with your taxes.
-Your accountant can calculate the depreciation expense for each piece of machinery, and you use this depreciation to reduce your tax burden.
+Over the course of a year, your lawn mowers, trimmers, leaf blowers, and other equipment will depreciate in value, even if you don’t use them.
+These expensive pieces of machinery (your zero-turn mower especially) can help you with your taxes.

 Final thoughts on our list of tax deductions for a lawn care business